radiodee1/awesome-chatbot/README.md

 This is still all without fine tuning anything.
 The people at OpenAI who created gpt2 call this sort of implementation 'zero-shot'.
 This means that the model is used right off of the shelf with no fine tuning.
 This is very interesting.
 I use this 'zero-shot' approach and it works well.
 At the same time I am finalizing the sequence-to-sequence model, so that I will have two examples for show.
 One will be the best sequence-to-sequence model I have and the other will be the zero-shot gpt2 model.
+In order to try this code, after cloning this github repository, run the script named `do_make_submodule_init.sh` .
+This will pull the submodule and put the gpt2 data in the right directory.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.